ymatsunaga/mdtoolbox-doc/introduction.rst

 Requirements
 ----------------------------------

-MDToolbox is developed and verified on MATLAB R2013a or later versions.
+MDToolbox is developed and verified on MATLAB R2013a and later versions.

 Also, we are testing MDToolbox functions on GNU Octave version 3.8.2.
-As far as we have checked, most of functions should work on Octave version 3.8.2 or later.
+As far as we have checked, most of functions should work on Octave version 3.8.2 or laters.

 Download